ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

     //...Omitted

-The logic used in the methods above, is also used in the following methods:
+The logic used in the method above, is also used in the following methods:
-- public int getNumTestsWaitingForDiagnosisDay(Date day) ;
-- public int getNumTestsWaitingForDiagnosisInterval(Date beginningDay, Date endingDay) ;
+* public int getNumTestsWaitingForDiagnosisDayOrInterval(Date beginningDay, Date endingDay) ;
-- public int getNumTestsProcessedInLabDay(Date day) ;
-- public int getNumTestsProcessedInLabInterval(Date beginningDay, Date endingDay) .
+* public int getNumTestsProcessedInLabDayOrInterval(Date beginningDay, Date endingDay) .

 # 6. Integration and Demo